* Pay adjusted for inflation falls by 0.2 pct in Q1

 * Number of EU workers in UK rises in Q1

-* Productivity falls sharply in early 2017 (Adds reaction from economists, background)
+* Productivity falls sharply in early 2017 (Adds comments from Hammond)

-LONDON, May 17 (Reuters) - British pay growth lagged inflation for the first time in two-and-a-half years in early 2017, underscoring the growing Brexit squeeze facing many households, official data showed on Wednesday.
+LONDON, May 17 (Reuters) - British pay growth has fallen behind inflation for the first time in two-and-a-half years, underscoring the growing Brexit squeeze facing many voters ahead of June 8 national election, official data showed on Wednesday.

-Britain's opposition Labour Party has made weak wage growth one of its main themes ahead of the election.
+Britain's opposition Labour Party has made weak wage growth one of its main election themes.
 It has promised a higher minimum wage and the end to a cap on public sector pay.

-May has told voters she too is aware of the squeeze on their spending power and said she will cap energy prices, breaking with the Conservative Party's usually pro-market stance.
+May has said she will cap energy prices, breaking with the Conservative Party's usually pro-market stance.

-While wage growth is weak, there are other signs of continued strength in the British labour market.
+While wage growth is weak, there are other signs of continued strength in Britain's labour market.

-The unemployment rate in the January-March period unexpectedly fell to its lowest level in nearly 42 years at 4.6 percent.
+Unemployment fell to its lowest rate in more than four decades at 4.6 percent.
 Economists polled by Reuters had expected the rate to remain at 4.7 percent.